benjaminMaier/SEBC/enterprise/labs/0_CM_treasure_hunt.md

 ### Name all the roles that make up the Hive service

-HiveServer2, Hive Metastore Server and Hive Gateway
+HiveServer2, Hive Metastore Server, WebHCat Server and Hive Gateway

 ### What steps must be completed before integrating Cloudera Manager with Kerberos?